Vedant-S-K/Bank-note-authentication-app-Docker/README.md

 # Main Goal of this Project

-The main goal behind this project is to learn docker and implement docker skills.
+The main goal behind this project is to learn docker and showcase docker skills.
 I have developed a docker image of my app which I created using flask and then deployed the docker image to heroku.

 # Docker